section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 - A stable internet connection for dependency downloads.
 - JDK 11+ of any distribution installed.
 This is because Quarkus is not supported with lower versions than 11.
 - Gradle or Apache Maven 3.8.1+ installed.
-- Java programming skills (It will be a bit hard for a beginner to understand or catch up)
+- Java programming skills.
-- Must have interacted with at least one Java framework
+- Must have interacted with at least one Java framework.
 - A stable internet connection.

->**_Note_:** that some of these may change in the future.

 ### Quarkus briefs
 Some features provided by Quarkus include: